 This is where our Applications Engineers come in.
 They’re the experts in Seakeeper sizing, and we bring them in when there’s a new or more complicated installation.
 Using our sizing program, they consider the length at waterline (LWL), beam at waterline (BWL), vessel displacement, and transverse metacentric height (GMt) to select different Seakeeper units or a combination of units to compare.
 The program estimates the roll reduction performance of the Seakeeper(s) as a function of uncontrolled roll amplitude at the vessel’s resonant, or natural, roll period in zero-speed beam seas.
 This represents a worst-case scenario for roll motion.
 We use roll amplitude because different combinations of wave height and wave period can produce similar roll responses in a given vessel, so by looking at the uncontrolled roll motion, we can provide the most accurate results in any sea condition and make the best recommendation for proper stabilization.

 If your boat is less than 37 ft. though, those same engineers have an easier solution that you can do yourself!
-Using years of Performance Predictions, Sea Trial results and sizing data, they built the Small Boat Sizing Guide which allows you to enter your boat’s length and beam and receive sizing recommendations.
-You can compare performance of our DC models (Seakeeper 1, Seakeeper 2, and Seakeeper 3) and get a better understanding of how each will perform in different sea conditions.
+Using years of Performance Predictions, Sea Trial results and sizing data, they built the Small Boat Sizing Guide which allows you to enter your boat’s length overall and beam overall and receive sizing recommendations.
+You can compare the performance of our DC models (Seakeeper 1, Seakeeper 2, and Seakeeper 3) and get a better understanding of how each will perform in different sea conditions.
 Try it out!

 If you want to see some of those results, check out our Sea Trial page.
 From there, you can narrow your results down by boat brand, boat size, Seakeeper model, wave height, and performance.
 If your particular brand/model isn’t listed, there are other comparable installations for which you can find reports.